 Best time to Visit Shimla

 Answer to this question will depend on whether you are planning a winter trip or in the months of summer; and what exactly do you seek.
-From an overall basis however, the months from March to June are fairly considered as the best time to visit Shimla.
-The temperature at this time will range between 10°C to 28°C. This is the time when the weather is neither too cold or warm; and both days and nights will be pleasant.
+On an overall basis, the months from March to June are considered the best time to visit Shimla.
+This is the time when the weather is neither too cold nor hot.
+The temperature will range between 10°C to 28°C and both days and nights will be pleasant.

-If you however would like to witness the lush green valleys, the months of July, August and September would be best to visit Shimla.
+If you, however, would like to witness the lush green valleys, the months of July, August and September would be the best time.
 This is the time when the monsoon is either in the valley or has just passed and breathes in life to the fauna and flora of the region.

 Also read: Offbeat Tourist Places in Himachal